cityofaustin/Residential-Permitting/_projects/shed/apply.md

 ## How do I submit my application?

-Intake happens during Residential Plan Review at the One Texas Center.
+Intake happens during&nbsp;[Residential Plan Review](/contact/#residential-plan-review) at the One Texas Center.
 You may:

 * Sign up for intake in person at the QLess Kiosk.
 The kiosk is located within the Residential Plan Review Division.
-* You can also save time by joining the line remotely on the QLess website.
+* You can also save time by joining the line remotely on the [QLess website](https://kiosk.qless.com/kiosk/app/home/19062?queues=63813,65072,64852,64862,66812).
   * Fill out your name and phone number on the website and select Residential-Permit Application Submittals.
   * Select New Application if this is the first time you’re submitting your application.
 Select Update if you’re submitting an update to an existing application.
   * You will get a text with your estimated wait time.
 Follow the text prompts to receive status updates, leave the line, or get help.

 ### What happens at intake?